Alnwick/Haldimand

-The Township of Alnwick/Haldimand is a township in central Ontario, Canada, in Northumberland County, situated between Lake Ontario and Rice Lake.
+Alnwick/Haldimand is a township in Central Ontario, Canada, in Northumberland County, situated between Lake Ontario and Rice Lake.
 It was formed in 2001 by the merger of Alnwick Township in the north and Haldimand Township in the south.
 Alderville First Nation is an autonomously governed First Nation contained within the township boundaries, in two non-contiguous sections along County Roads 45 and 18.

 History

 Alnwick Township

 Alnwick Township was originally surveyed in 1795 when twenty-four lots were laid out on the first concession.
 It was named for Alnwick in Northumberland, England.
 The first crown grants were issued in 1798 and other surveys would follow in subsequent years.
 The township's first residents were made up of United Empire Loyalists, attracted by large unencumbered land grants, sometimes in the thousands of acres.
 In 1835, 3,600 acres of land along the first and second concessions were set aside as an Indian settlement.
 Shortly after, the Indian Band from Grape Island was moved into this settlement and a school and church were built at Alderville.
 The first council meeting was held in 1845 at Alderville School.
 The Alnwick/Haldimand Township building located in Grafton was built in 1858.
 Prior to its construction, Township Council meetings were held at local taverns or the residences of council members.